 Select outcome(s).
 If you have selected a National Performance Measures output with a corresponding National Performance Measures outcome, these outcomes will be available to select.
 If you have not selected a National Performance Measures output, or if there is no corresponding outcome, create an applicant-determined outcome by clicking “Add User Outcome.”

 For Capacity Building National Performance Measures, you may select optional end outcomes.
 Complete the corresponding drop-down box for any end outcome selected.
+To select more than one focus area, click “Add new focus area.”
+To select more than one beneficiary population, click “Add new beneficiary.”
+To de-select an item in the drop-down box, click the first (blank) line in the drop-down.
+To identify focus area outcomes that are connected to your capacity building activities, check the “Focus Area Outcome” box.
+To select more than one focus area outcome, select “Add new outcome.”
+To de-select an item in the drop-down box, click the first (blank) line in the drop-down.

 Enter the number of MSYs and slots your program will allocate to achieving the outcomes you have selected in this performance measure.
 Since programs are not required to measure all grant activities, the number you enter does not have to correspond to the MSY chart you created on the MSY/Slots tab; however, the total number of MSYs across all performance measures within a single objective cannot exceed the total number of MSYs previously allocated to that objective.
 Slots may be double-counted across performance measures, but MSYs may not.
+Note that MSYs and slots cannot be entered for member development performance measures.

 Click “next” to proceed to the data collection tab.
 Later you can return to this tab to create additional aligned performance measures.